Summer 1969, Age 17

 Magic and Intention

 That is where the dream turned spooky.
 Suddenly, I had a short stick or wand in my hand and quickly poked specific spots on the chests of the detectives.
 Instantly, each went into a waking trance, their memories completely erased.
-I realized the same thing had to have happened to me.
+I realized the same thing must have happened to me.

 Like rising up from a deep murky pool, I struggled to wake fully from the dream; it held me fast, sucking me back into an evil embrace that sent shivers up and down my spine.
 Even after I turned on the light, the feeling stayed with me.
-Later, working with the dream images, I realized it was a dire warning: Never get involved with black magic—you will lose your self.
+Later, working with the dream images, I realized it was a dire warning: Do not get involved with black magic—you will lose your self.

 In the logical, scientific world-view, magic and the supernatural are dismissed as superstition.
 That attitude is fueled by unconscious fears of the unknown rather than true understanding.
 The unexplained and inexplicable happen every moment: we don’t know how the brain generates consciousness; we don’t even know if we experience real ‘reality’ or simply a useful projection of our minds.
 If we cannot comprehend such fundamental questions, we have to be very careful not to ‘explain away’ unusual phenomena.